abdhmohammadi/DataScience/README.md

 # DataScience
 Educational codes of data science

+this folder contains:

 *   Information Gain

     Python code to implimentation of Information Gain using Entropy and Gini methods

+*   Forward feature selection
-*   flowchart for : Feature selection --> Wrapper method --> Forward selection
+    *    flowchart for Forward selection
+    *    Python code for Forward selection